-Flavonoids may also provide some benefits for individuals with sarcopenia by regulating metabolism in skeletal muscle and by preserving muscle structure and function directly through physiological mechanisms or indirectly through molecular signaling within the muscle (Y. Li et al., 2022).
+Flavonoids may also provide some benefits for individuals with sarcopenia by regulating metabolism in skeletal muscle and preserving muscle structure and function directly through physiological mechanisms or indirectly through molecular signaling within the muscle (Y. Li et al., 2022).
 Flavonoids are compounds found in plants that may have medicinal properties such as antioxidant, anti-inflammation, and anti-cancer (Wu & Suzuki, 2023).
-They are widely present in different plants, fruits, and vegetables (Wu & Suzuki, 2023).
-Two systematic reviews have documented the benefits of flavonoid intervention (e.g., tea catechins, epicatechin, and isoflavones) combined with resistance exercise for improving skeletal muscle mass, muscle strength (e.g., hand grip, knee extension, leg press), and physical performance (e.g., gait speed, Timed Up and Go (TUG) test, 6-minute walk, step test, and sit-up test) among individuals with sarcopenia (Y. Li et al., 2022; Wu & Suzuki, 2023).
-Based on the current evidence, flavonoids may have the potential as a natural intervention for improving muscle health when combined with RE among individuals with sarcopenia.
-Further high-quality investigations are needed on this topic.
+They are widely present in different plants, fruits, and vegetables (Y. Li et al., 2022; Wu & Suzuki, 2023).
+Table 9 provides a summary of common flavonoids and the types of food that contain the compounds.